Kitura/Kitura-net/README.md

   import KituraNet
   ```

+## Prerequisites

+As of Kitura-net 3.0.0, Swift 5.1+ is required.

 ## Contributing to Kitura-net

 All improvements to Kitura-net are very welcome!
 Here's how to get started with developing Kitura-net itself.